Animal Protein Vs Plant Protein

 In fact, the fun fact is that all the protein that you get either from eggs, milk, beef, lentils, nuts has it’s origin in plants.
 All proteins originate in plants.
 All animals get their proteins from plants directly or indirectly in the food chain.
 So it’s not possible that plants do not contain all amino acids.
 There is mounting evidence that suggests that all plants contain all amino acids in different proportion.

 The animals are just mediators.
 In fact, animals consume six times more protein than they produce.
 All these myths are fake propagandas by meat and dairy industry to keep thriving over such propagated fears over plant-based diet.

 All you need to do is keep eating different lentils, beans, seeds, nuts and you would get more protein than you need.
-The fear-mongering that plant protein are inferior in quite untrue.
+The fear-mongering that plant protein is inferior in quite untrue.

-Asa matter of fact, plant protein are better packaged than animal-based protein in multiple ways:
+Asa matter of fact, plant protein is better packaged than animal-based protein in multiple ways: